rsksmart/RSKIPs/IPs/RSKIP536.md

 ## Abstract

-This RSKIP extends the BlockHeader precompiled contract [[1]](#references) by adding two new methods to retrieve difficulty-related information from block headers: `getTotalDifficulty` and `getCumulativeDifficulty`.
-These methods provide access to the total difficulty and cumulative difficulty values for blocks within the accessible depth range.
+This RSKIP extends the BlockHeader precompiled contract [[1]](#references) by adding two new methods to retrieve difficulty-related information from block headers: `getCumulativeWork` and `getDifficultyWithUncles`.
+The `getCumulativeWork` method provides access to the accumulated difficulty of the blockchain up to a certain block, while `getDifficultyWithUncles` provides the block difficulty plus the difficulty of its uncles, all within the accessible depth range.

 ## Motivation

 The existing BlockHeader precompiled contract provides access to various block header fields, including RSK difficulty through the `getRSKDifficulty` method.
-However, it lacks access to total difficulty and cumulative difficulty values.
+However, it lacks access to accumulated blockchain work and block difficulty with uncles, which are essential for security analysis, network health monitoring, mining pool analysis, and building sophisticated smart contracts that need to analyze network security, mining activity, and consensus mechanisms.

 ## Specification

 This RSKIP adds two new methods to the existing BlockHeader precompiled contract at address `0x0000000000000000000000000000000001000010`:

-- `getTotalDifficulty(uint256 blockDepth) returns (bytes)`
+- `getCumulativeWork(uint256 blockDepth) returns (bytes)`
-- `getCumulativeDifficulty(uint256 blockDepth) returns (bytes)`
+- `getDifficultyWithUncles(uint256 blockDepth) returns (bytes)`

 Both methods follow the same validation rules and gas cost structure as the existing methods specified in RSKIP119 [[1]](#references).